Adderall, Vyvanse, and Jaw Clenching: How to Protect Your Teeth During Treatment

 Layer 4: Build jaw relaxation awareness during the day

 Awake clenching — which is what most stimulant-induced jaw tension is — responds to conscious awareness in a way that sleep bruxism doesn’t.
 The technique most consistently recommended is the “lips together, teeth apart” habit: maintaining a jaw resting position where your lips are gently closed but your teeth are not in contact.
-The normal resting position has a small gap between upper and lower teeth.
 Setting periodic reminders to check and reset jaw position can reduce the cumulative clenching load over time.

 Layer 5: Address underlying tension

-Stimulant-induced jaw clenching is often worst on high-stress days — because the medications amplify an already-activated nervous system.
+Stimulant-induced jaw clenching is often worst on high-stress days.
 Regular physical exercise, mindfulness or structured relaxation, and consistent sleep hygiene can reduce the arousal load at night.

 Talking to Your Dentist About This

 Many people on stimulant medications don’t mention it to their dentist, and dentists don’t always ask.
-This creates a situation where new enamel wear gets attributed to general bruxism without the medication context.
 Being explicit helps:

 A dentist who understands the mechanism can give you more targeted guidance — including whether your appliance needs upgrading to a harder material or greater thickness.